Worklytics/psoxy/docs/sources/github/README.md

 ## GitHub Enteprise Server: Steps to connect

+You can use a [guided script](../../../tools/github-enterprise-server-auth.sh) to setup the connector.
+In any case, you can follow here the manual steps that needs to be done.

 1. You have to populate:
     - `github_enterprise_server_host` variable in Terraform with the hostname of your Github Enterprise Server (example: `github.your-company.com`).
       This host should be accessible from the psoxy function, as the connector will need to reach it.